airbytehq/airbyte/docs/integrations/sources/close-com.md

 ### Performance considerations

-The Close Com Connector has rate limit.
+The Close.com Connector has rate limit.
 There are 60 RPS for Organizations.
 You can find detailed info [here](https://developer.close.com/#ratelimits).

 ## Getting started

 ### Requirements

-* Close Com Account
+* Close.com Account
-* Close Com API Key
+* Close.com API Key

 ### Setup guide

-Visit the [Close Com API Keys page](https://app.close.com/settings/api/) in the Close Com dashboard to access the secret key for your account.
+Visit the [Close.com API Keys page](https://app.close.com/settings/api/) in the Close.com dashboard to access the secret key for your account.
 Secret key will be prefixed with `api_`.

 We recommend creating a restricted key specifically for Airbyte access.
 This will allow you to control which resources Airbyte should be able to access.
 For ease of use, we recommend using read permissions for all resources and configuring which resource to replicate in the Airbyte UI.